liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 This adds a simple heading, a paragraph of text, and several links to the page.
 Since the pages behind these links have not been created yet, clicking one of those links takes you to an editing screen to create the page.
 This editing screen looks just like the one you used previously when you wrote the front page.
 Liferay displays a notice at the top of the page stating that the page does not exist yet, and that you are creating it right now.
 As you can see, it is very easy to create wiki pages.
 All you have to do is create a link from an existing page.
 Note that at the top of the screen you can select from the Creole wiki format and the HTML editor that comes with Liferay.
 We recommend that you stick with the Creole format, as it allows for a much cleaner separation of content and code.
 If you want all of your users to use the Creole format, you can disable the HTML format using the `portal-ext.properties` file.
 See chapter 14 for details about how to configure this.

 At the bottom of the page editing screen, you can select *Categories* for the article.
 Categories are hierarchical lists of headings under which you can create wiki pages.
 This allows you to organize your content in a more formal fashion.
-You can create categories using the control panel, in the *Categories* section.
+You can create categories using the Control Panel, in the *Categories* section.

 ### Page Details [](id=lp-6-1-ugen04-page-details-0)